Chris27930/Hongeet/README.md

 ---

 > [!IMPORTANT]
 > Hongeet is in active development.
 Expect bugs, crashes, and missing features.
-If you get into any bugs or come across any issues, please report them in the [Issues](https://github.com/greenbugx/Hongeet/issues)
+If you come across into any bugs or any issues, please report them in the [Issues](https://github.com/greenbugx/Hongeet/issues)

 _HONGEET is a **local-first music app** that lets you
 **stream** and **download** music with maximum control — no ads, no trackers, no nonsense._